 The Trillium Park and William G. Davis Trail is 7.5 acres of public green space on a spectacular part of Toronto’s waterfront.
 Previously a parking lot, it’s now full of life, ready to be enjoyed by morning joggers, picnic-goers, strolling families and everyone in between.

 The 1.3 kilometre trail is named in honour of Bill Davis, who was the Premier when Ontario Place first opened in 1971.
-It’s surrounded by thousands of native trees, plants, flowers and beautiful sedimentary rocks and boulders.
+It’s surrounded by native trees, plants, flowers and beautiful sedimentary rocks and boulders.
 Inspired by the Ontario landscape itself, the park was designed in consultation with people from across Ontario, including the Mississaugas of the New Credit First Nation.
 It’s a breathtaking tribute to our province and a gift to the people who love it.

 The Ravine with Moccasin Identifier

 The Ravine is the gateway to the park, two beautiful stone walls connected by a bridge that frames your first glimpse of Lake Ontario.
 Developed in collaboration with the Mississaugas of the New Credit First Nation, the Ravine walls celebrate First Nations’ heritage and culture with the moccasin identifer engraved into the stone, a visual reminder to recognize and honour the past.

 This open-air pavilion is inspired by evergreen forests and the iconic structures of Ontario Place.
 It frames the Romantic Garden and provides a space for activities and gatherings.

 An open space designed for rest or play, the lawn accommodates large gatherings, recreational activities and four-legged friends, creating an inviting community gathering spot.

 Made up of stacked boulders and rocks, the Bluff replicates the natural landscape throughout the province, and also offers a long communal sitting area to enjoy the beautiful views out over the lake.

 William G. Davis Trail